cilium/cilium/Documentation/cmdref/cilium-agent_hive.md

       --envoy-base-id uint                                        Envoy base ID
       --envoy-config-retry-interval duration                      Interval in which an attempt is made to reconcile failed EnvoyConfigs.
 If the duration is zero, the retry is deactivated. (default 15s)
       --envoy-config-timeout duration                             Timeout that determines how long to wait for Envoy to N/ACK CiliumEnvoyConfig resources (default 2m0s)
+      --envoy-default-log-level string                            Default log level of Envoy application log that is configured if Cilium debug / verbose logging isn't enabled.
+If not defined, the default log level of the Cilium Agent is used.
       --envoy-keep-cap-netbindservice                             Keep capability NET_BIND_SERVICE for Envoy process --envoy-log string                                          Path to a separate Envoy log file, if any --envoy-secrets-namespace string                            EnvoySecretsNamespace is the namespace having secrets used by CEC